 We believe wetlands have a unique role to play in supporting people’s physical and mental health.
-We’re working to understand this complex relationship better and discover how we can maximise the benefits that wetlands give people.
+We’re working to better understand this complex relationship better and discover how we can maximise the benefits that wetlands give people.

 The way we live is changing and today most of us live in urban environments.
 Our towns and cities are developing rapidly, often with very little thought for nature.
 According to the United Nations 68% of us will be living urban lives by 2050.
 Nature is being squeezed out by this rapid development.
-We’re also becoming very technology focused which is leading many of us to live more sedentary, isolated and unhealthy lifestyles.
-With these changing lifestyles has come a growing disconnection with nature.

 Beyond the basics of providing our food and water, nature provides many things that help us to live healthier lives.
 It creates biophysical changes to our environment (e.g. temperature regulation), it provides environments and scenes that require limited concentration and so helps us manage stress.
 Nature also encourages us to be physically active and socially engaged.
 Our affinity with water suggests that wetlands are especially important in the nature-health interaction.
 Through research we’re beginning to understand more about the special role of water and the ‘soft fascination’ of wetland settings.
 Consequently, there’s a need to understand the relationship between wellbeing and wetlands.